Platelet Inventory Management with Approximate Dynamic Programming: Case Study: Hamilton General Hospital (HGH)

-\textbf{Benchmarks and Performance Metrics}: We consider ADP policies obtained under the endogenous (Endog.) and exogenous (Exoge.) shelf-life uncertainty as well as the exact policy under the deterministic maximum shelf-life of five days (Deter.).
-For each policy, we compute the out-of-sample performance including the fraction of days with a non-zero regular order (Prob.), average order size (Orders), average daily number of units held in the inventory (Holding), shortage rate (Shortage), expiry rate (Expiry), and the discounted cost function (Cost).
-Given the endogenous uncertainty in shelf-life, we simulate shelf-life values from the fitted Multinomial model under each policy and report the expected out-of-sample performance measures (with 95\% confidence intervals).
+\textbf{Benchmarks and Performance Metrics}: We consider ADP policies obtained under the endogenous (Endog.) and exogenous (Exoge.) shelf-life uncertainty, as well as three benchmarks. \minorrevision{The first benchmark is the exact policy under the deterministic maximum shelf-life of five days (Deter.).
+The second is the $(s, S)$ policy with parameters optimized based on the empirical in-sample cost.
+More specifically, we evaluate all possible $(s,S)$ policies using \eqref{eq:mincost} and pick the one resulting in the minimum sample average estimate of the expected long-run discounted cost.
+The last benchmark (referred to as LB) is obtained by using the information relaxation lower-bound of Section \ref{subsec:lb}.
+Specifically, we use the lower-bound as an approximation of the value function and compute the policy by solving the right-hand-side of \eqref{eq:mincost}.} For each policy, we compute the out-of-sample performance including the fraction of days with a non-zero regular order (Prob.), average order size (Orders), average daily number of units held in the inventory (Holding), shortage rate (Shortage), expiration rate (expiration), and the discounted cost function (Cost).
+Given the endogenous uncertainty in shelf-life, we simulate shelf-life values from the fitted \revision{multinomial} model under each policy and report the expected out-of-sample performance measures (with 95\% confidence intervals).

-In the data, we directly observe the final disposition of each delivered unit and hence can directly calculate historical expiry rates.
+In the data, we directly observe the final disposition of each delivered unit and hence can directly calculate historical expiration rates.
 However, we do not observe order types (i.e., routine versus emergency).
 Hence, we define a routine ordering window between 8 AM and 4 PM and count units received inside and outside this interval respectively as regular and emergency.
 We then estimate the historical shortage rate with emergency order rate as shortages due to insufficient inventory are satisfied using emergency orders.